 As part of your study at NCVE, you will have regular academic counselling sessions scheduled in your course program.
 In addition to these sessions, you can also meet with a member of our Academic Management Team at any time to discuss any issues relating to your course or future study.

-NCVE will also be holding monthly career information sessions for students to explore what future study options and pathways are available.
+NCVE also offer monthly career information sessions for students to explore what future study options and pathways are available.

 Welfare Counselling